 - Eat well.
 Stock up on fresh fruits and veggies and low-fat dairy, and cut down on fatty and salty foods.

 - If you have diabetes, keep your blood sugar under control.

 - Trim down if you are overweight.
 Excess weight strains the heart.
 In some cases, weight loss may be the only treatment needed to reduce your blood pressure.

 - Avoid smoking.

-Adapted from Hypertension by the National Institutes of Health.
+Adapted from National Institutes of Health.